 That is one thing I always wanted to do: sitting around the fire, ignoring the cold, listening to the crackling noise of fire while the sparks pop up into the air.
 Everything else: silence.
-The snow makes sure that the nature get some rest before it has to blossom in April.
+The snow makes sure that the nature get some rest before it has to blossom in spring.

 But the silence gets interrupted by some Finns and Germans.
 They laugh and cheer and chop wood.

 We went to Lake Hirvijärvi, near Riihimäki, which is also not far from Helsinki.

 Finland has over two million saunas so it’s not hard to find wood in the supermarkets to have a proper barbecue.
 With all the utensils, we went to the fire pit.

 While the boys, and yes, alas the men made fire, chopped the wood and made the pit ready, we took a walk through the forest to watch the sunset.